xiaochuan-tang/xiaochuan-tang.github.io/index.md

 - Remote Sensing and Geographic Information System

 ## SELECTED PUBLICATIONS
+- Wang, Fang, Tang, et al. Research on emergency evaluation of landslides induced by Luding Ms 6.8 earthquake[J]. 武汉大学学报 (信息科学版), 2022.
+- Tang et al. Automatic detection of coseismic landslides using a new transformer method.
+Remote Sensing,  2022, 14(12): 2884.
+- Chen, Dai, Tang, et al. Removing InSAR Topography-Dependent Atmospheric Effect Based on Deep Learning.
+Remote Sensing, 2022, 14(17): 4171.
+- Tang et al. MILL: Channel attention based deep multiple instance learning for landslide recognition.
+ACM Transactions on Multimedia Computing， Communications and Applications, 2021, 17(2s): 76.
-1. Xiaochuan Tang, Yuanshun Dai, Yanping Xiang.
-Feature selection based on feature interactions with application to text categorization.
+- Tang et al. Feature selection based on feature interactions with application to text categorization.
 Expert Systems with Applications, 2019, 120: 207-216.
-2. Xiaochuan Tang, Mingzhe Liu, Hao Zhong, Yuanzhen Ju, Weile Li, Qiang Xu.
-MILL: Channel attention based deep multiple instance learning for landslide recognition.
-ACM Transactions on Multimedia Computing， Communications and Applications, 2021, 17(2s): 76.
-3. Tang Xiaochuan, Dai Yuanshun, Sun Peng, Meng Sa, Interaction-based feature selection using Factorial Design.
+- Tang et al. Interaction-based feature selection using Factorial Design.
 Neurocomputing, 2018, 281: 47-54.
-4. Xiaochuan Tang, Zihan Tu, Yu Wang, Mingzhe Liu, Dongfen Li, Xuanmei Fan.
-Automatic detection of coseismic landslides using a new transformer method.
-Remote Sensing,  2022, 14(12): 2884.
-5. Tang Xiaochuan, Dai Yuanshun, Xiang Yanping, Luo Liang.
-An interaction-enhanced feature selection algorithm.
+- Tang et al. An interaction-enhanced feature selection algorithm.
 Proceedings of Pacific-Asia Conference on Advances in Knowledge Discovery and Data Mining, Melbourne, Australia, 2018.

 ## PROJECTS
 - National Key Research and Development Program of China
+- National Natural Science Foundation of China
 - China Postdoctoral Science Foundation
+- ......

 ## RECENT NEWS
+[2022.02] A paper was submitted to Information Fusion! (中科院一区) [2022.12] A project funding was obtained!
+[2022.11] A project funding was obtained!
+[2022.11] Two patens were submitted!
 [2022.07] A paper was submitted, which was accomplished by a undergraduate student!
 [2022.06] A paper was accepted by Remote Sensing!